Table of Contents

 - A lean framework with minimal overhead,

-- fast delivery for small-to-medium apps, or
+- fast delivery for small to medium apps, or

-If you need a vast ecosystem of opinionated packages, a heavier framework might suit but many teams prefer CodeIgniter’s speed and simplicity for greenfield projects and migrations.
+- tight control without heavy conventions.
+If you need a vast ecosystem of opinionated packages, a heavier framework might suit you, but many teams prefer CodeIgniter’s speed and simplicity for greenfield projects and migrations.

 Need help?